-To make nail trims easier, introduce them when your cat is young, ideally when he’s a kitten.
+- Do introduce nail trims when your cat is young.
+To make nail trims easier, introduce them ideally when he’s a kitten.
 You can get your cat used to having his paws handled by touching them briefly, then gradually increasing the amount of time you handle his paws.
-This will help him learn to accept nail trims and can make the process less stressful.
+This will help him learn to accept nail trims and make the process less stressful.

-It’s important to choose the right timing for your nail trims.
+- Do carefully time your trims.
 It’s best to play with your cat, tire him out, and then time the trims for when he’s relaxed and quiet.
 Don’t attempt a trim before your cat has breakfast or when he’s energized and playful.
 A happy, relaxed cat will probably be more willing to cooperate than a cat who’s full of energy.

-For your cat’s safety, it’s important to properly restrain a wriggly cat.
-You can wrap him up in a towel or blanket like a burrito, removing just the one paw that you need at a time.
+- Do properly restrain your kitty.
+For your cat’s safety, you can wrap him up in a towel or blanket like a burrito, removing just the one paw that you need at a time.
 You may find it easier to enlist another human helper to help position and hold your cat.

-The right nail clippers can make the trimming process easier and safer.
+- Do find the right tool.
+The right cat nail clippers can make the trimming process easier and safer.
 Look for sharp clippers that are appropriately sized for your cat’s nails.
-The clippers need to fit securely in your hand, and they need to be easy enough to use so that you can operate them with one hand.
+The clippers need to fit securely in your hand, and should be able to be operated with one hand only.
 Clippers with textured grips can create a more secure feel, which can help build your confidence as you’re learning to do these nail trims.

+- Do reward your kitty.
 Focus on making each nail trim a positive experience for your cat.
-When you’re just getting started, that might mean that you trim one nail, end the session, and reward your cat for a job well done.
-Always praise your cat and end the session with some treats or playtime.
+Reward your cat for a job well done with cat treats, praise, pats, and playtime.

 Learning to give your cat a nail trim requires some patience and practice.
-If you’ve never done a nail trim before, then ask your vet to guide you through the process during your next appointment.
-Your vet can give you some additional tips that are specific to your cat, and they can help you find the quick in your cat’s nails so you can be sure to avoid it.
-Nail trims are an important part of caring for your cat, and they can help keep him healthy and comfortable.
-Soon, you and your cat will be more accustomed to nail trims, and the process should be smoother and easier for you both.
+If you’ve never done a nail trim before, you can ask your vet to guide you through the process during your next appointment.
+They can give you some additional tips that are specific to your cat, and they can help you find the quick in your cat’s nails so you can be sure to avoid it.
+Before long, you and your cat will be more accustomed to nail trims, and the process should be smoother and easier for you both.